A group visit is an interesting way to learn more about the National Archives and our collections.

 General group visits

 These visits are suitable for groups who want to learn more about the National Archives and get guidance on archival research.
-We cannot host visits by primary or secondary school groups.
+Unfortunately, we are unable to host visits by primary school groups.

 Your group will enjoy:

-- guidance on using our finding aids and catalogues
+- Guidance on using our finding aids and catalogue

 Duration and cost

-Group tours are free of charge.
-They usually last 1 hour.
+Group visits are free of charge and usually last an hour.

 Research group visits